streats/a11y-champions/README.md

 Here are some examples of things that should be caught by the Actions Markdown linter.

-An image with no alt text
+An image with no alt text:
 <img width="131" src="https://github.com/streats/a11y-champions/assets/12902836/d326e126-4900-42fc-a86b-44dc29f561cc">

 ### Skipped header